 While this sounds like terrible news, it’s not the end of the world.
 If you have periodontitis you can prevent further damage by adopting a solid oral hygiene routine at home, avoiding certain foods and beverages that damage your teeth and gums, and seeing a dentist every six months.

 Stage 3: Advanced Periodontitis

-When you see individuals who have severe tooth decay or are missing teeth, they are likely in the advanced stage of periodontitis.
+When you see individuals who have severe tooth decay or are missing teeth (signs of advanced periodontitis), they are likely in the advanced stage of periodontitis.
 At this point, the bone supporting your teeth (and the surrounding structures) are completely destroyed.